alexpeter-pen/MusicL/README.md

               viola:  g   p   p4   f2
               bass:   h   d:l d:   d<

-If vertical synchronization context is used, there should be a font declaration that specifies how to read files, in this text we used Courier font but generally this is not known to the reader so it must be specified.
+If vertical synchronization context is used, it is recommendable to have a font declaration that specifies how to read files, in this text we used Courier font but generally this is not known to the reader so it might be specified.
+Vertical content should be aligned to some degree, not necessarily note by note.

 ::font CourierNew